What you’ll learn:

 Questions you should ask:

-It’s time to get down to the specifics!
-The first step is to dig deeper into high-level capabilities, such as the ability to support multiple business models (B2B, B2C, D2C, B2B2C) on one commerce platform, how your company can model and leverage data, and how robust, flexible and configurable the product modeling capabilities are.
-The purpose of doing this is to evaluate the vendor’s extensibility and customizability.
+It’s time to get down to the specifics.
+The first step is to dig deeper into high-level capabilities — such as the ability to support multiple business models (B2B, B2C, D2C, B2B2C) on a single commerce platform, how your company can model and activate customer and product data, and how flexible, robust and configurable the product modeling capabilities are.
+The goal is to assess the vendor’s extensibility and how well it aligns with your unique business needs.
+If you want to do something unique, ensure your vendor can support that differentiation early on.

-The next chunk of this “functionality audit” is to understand the out-of-the-box product features for B2B, such as an advanced product catalog, the ability to handle large orders, reordering and order scheduling, etc. Here’s an overview of what to consider throughout the buyer journey:
+The next part of this “capability audit” is understanding the out-of-the-box product features — especially for complex B2B use cases.
+These include support for advanced product catalogs, large carts, recurring orders, customer-specific product catalogs, pricing and promotions, etc. Here’s an overview of the native features to consider throughout the buyer journey:

 Questions you should ask: